Taming the Dockerfile beast - Dockerventure Part 2

 FROM

-Let’s start with the FROM command which is required in every Dockerfile.
+command which is required in every Dockerfile.
 It’s the initial image on top of which we start to build our custom one.

 Can be either a minimum Linux distribution or some image configured already with the basic tools we need for our application.
-In our case, since we are going to run a python script, we used python:3.7-alpine.
+In our case, since we are going to run a python script, we used python:3.7-alpine

 ENV

-ENV refers to an environment variable and is one of the ways to set them.
+refers to an environment variable and is one of the ways to set them.
 These environment variables are used extensively to inject key/value pairs for building and running containers.

 Environment variables are quite handy for these use cases as they work on every os, config, environment.
-In our case, we set the color we picked.
+In our case, we set the color

 RUN

-RUN command is used to execute shell commands inside the container while it’s building it.
-We use RUN to create files, folders, install dependencies, run shell scripts, and various other tasks that we would like to run inside our container at creation time to prepare it.
+to create files, folders, install dependencies, run shell scripts, and various other tasks that we would like to run inside our container at creation time to prepare it.

-To combine multiple commands with the same RUN statement you can use &&.
+.
 This way we can include multiple commands in a single layer in our image.

 WORKDIR

-WORKDIR is changing the working directory inside our container.
+is changing the working directory inside our container.

 COPY

-COPY is used to copy files inside the container.
+is used to copy files inside the container.
 This is useful to transfer for example executable files and various other files used by the container.
 In our case, we copy our python script along with its dependencies definitions.

 CMD

-CMD is the final command that will be run every time we launch a new container from this image or restart a container.
+is the final command that will be run every time we launch a new container from this image or restart a container.
 In our example, we are just executing our python app at runtime.

 Build an image from a Dockerfile

-To build our Dockerfile and produce an image that can be used to create a containerized version of our app, we need to execute the docker build command.
+To build our Dockerfile and produce an image that can be used to create a containerized version of our app, we need to execute the docker build

-The docker build command requires just a path in order to set the build context, the directory where to build from.
-That is enough if we use the default name Dockerfile for our build files.
+, the directory where to build from.
+That is enough if we use the default name Dockerfile

-If we choose to pick a custom Dockerfile name, we can specify this with the -f flag.
-We can also specify a custom tag and a repository at which to save the new image with the -t flag.
+flag.
+We can also specify a custom tag and a repository at which to save the new image with the -t

-To build our image, we have to run this command from the directory where our Dockerfile1 lives.
+To build our image, we have to run this command from the directory where our Dockerfile1

 docker build -t myflaskserver:0.0.1 -f Dockerfile1 .

-In the above command, we specify -t flag and we add a custom tag for our image, myflaskserver.
-We can also define a numbered version after : like 0.0.1.
+flag and we add a custom tag for our image, myflaskserver

 Alright if you tried the above command with our Dockerfile you should have built an image locally.
 Let’s verify this by executing: